All Episodes

 And you give it a good slogan.

-There was no cash, there were no clunkers.
+There were no clunkers.

-There was a you had to have the vehicle run.
+You had to have the vehicle run.

 Most people don't even realize this.

-And you were given a discount for buying a car, a trade in, and then they destroyed your trade in.
+And you were given a discount for buying a car, a trade-in, and then they destroyed your trade-in.

 Right, right.